Skip to main content

 Authors list

-The Remote Desktop Connection program in Microsoft Windows offers many advanced features that can enhance your experience with remotedesktop.sou.edu or virtuallab.sou.edu
+The Remote Desktop Connection program in Microsoft Windows offers many advanced features found in the program.
+This article goes over a few to help assist in enhancing your experience.

 Display